abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 - **Inheritance**

-  - Allow a child class to inherit properties and methods from a parent class, enabling code-reuse and modeling real-world relationships.
+  - Allow a child class to inherit properties and methods from a parent class, enabling code-reuse and modeling real-world relationships. (it allows memory and time optimization)
     ![Inheritance](./img/oop-3.png)

 - **Polymorphism**